PATHEXT

 the command is not a filename with an explicit extension (thus neither an executable extension nor a Windows file association is available)

-then TCC will search each directory listed in PATH in turn for a file with its name matching the command and its extension matching one of the extensions in PATHEXT.
-The 1st directory in PATH is searched first, then the 2nd, looking in each for each of the extensions in PATHEXT in the order listed.
+then TCC will search the current directory and then each directory listed in PATH in turn for a file with its name matching the command and its extension matching one of the extensions in PATHEXT.
+The current directory is searched first, then the first directory in PATH is searched first, then the second, looking in each for each of the extensions in PATHEXT in the order listed.

 Caution: If you set the PathExt configuration option, and fail to set the PATHEXT variable, path searches without an explicit extension will fail as there will be no extensions for which to search!
-(Windows XP does define a default value for the PATHEXT variable.)
+If you set the PathExt configuration option but do not create or modify the PATHEXT variable, TCC will use the one defined by Windows (if any), which will probably not include the .BTM, .LUA, .REX, .REXX, .PL, .PY, .RB,or .TCL extensions.